russellxie/russellxie.github.io/index.md

 This website is for scientific discussion only.
 All the views, comments are my own.

-If you have any questions or suggestion, please contact me through my email: <russellxie@gmail.com>.
+If you have any questions or suggestions, please contact me through my email: <russellxie@gmail.com>.

 ## Overview of all the 10X-related Technolgies